-From 30 November 2020 to 1 January 2021.
-A detailed time table will be published on blackboard.
+From 14 November 2022 until 23 December 2022.
+A detailed time table will be published on Brightspace

 Mode of instruction

-Lectures and practicals.
+LLectures and practicals, including two excursions.
 Also, reading textbook and primary literature.
 Selfstudy.

 Multiple choice test for testing theory (70%) and two presentations (both 15%).

 Compulsory book: R. Boyd & J.B.
 Silk; How Humans Evolved, 8th edition, 2018; Norton Publishers.

 Primary literature t.b.a.